karellopez/docker_workshop_template/workshop/guide/run_calculation.md

 The file **setttings.ini** also contains an extensive amount of customizable parameters.
 However, the default values are optimized to to work with the majority of datasets.
 [In the next section you can find  more details about these parameters](settings_explanations.md).

 -->

-## Running the calculation module

-Now, we're ready to run *rung_megqc.py*!
-But first, ensure that you activate your virtual environment:

-        source /path/to/environment/bin/activate

-Once the environment is active, execute the script from the **terminal** (*not** from the command panel).
-The command might look somehting like this:

-        python3 /path/to/MEGqc/docker/run_megqc.py